kdmon/Test-repo/photography.md

 ## Schedule

-The aim of today is to explore your camera and experiment with taking pictures.
+The aim of today is to explore your cameras, experiment with taking pictures and answer your questions.
+The rough plan looks like this:

-- Describe the strengths and weaknesses of photographs using recognised terminology.
-- Make suggestions for improvements to photographs.
-- Present images to peer groups for critique.

-The rough plan for today looks like this:

   - 9.15am – Welcome tea & coffee.
-  - 9.30am – Morning session: outline of the day, discussion of ideas and the creative brief, photography.
+  - 9.30am – Part 1 Morning session: discussion of ideas and camera vocabulary.
-  - 10.30am – Equipment checks over tea & coffee.
+  - 10.30am – Part 2 Assignment brief and equipment checks over tea & coffee.
   - 11am – Travel to location.
   - 12.45pm – Return to Pennypit Centre for lunch.
-  - 2pm – Afternoon session: presentations of images; peer critique;
+  - 2pm – Part 3 Afternoon session: presentations of images; peer critique;
-  - 3pm – Advanced photographic techniques; Q&A;
+  - 3pm – Part 4 Advanced photographic techniques; Q&A;
   - 4pm – Close

 ---

-## Assignment

-The purpose of the briefs is to give you a question, theme or goal to encourage you to think about how you take pictures.
-There are three briefs, but you can also suggest your own.
-You are encouraged to work with others!

-Be prepared to present some of your pictures in class and discuss which ones you liked the most?
-Why?
-How did you create them?
-What did you learn by taking the pictures, and from the work of others in class?
-Remember, there often isn't a right and wrong answer.

----

-### Brief 1.
-Experimental portraiture - Can you take an unusual picture of someone?

-People photography is popular, but very hard to do in an interesting way.
-Recruit a friend as model.
-Alternate between sitting model and taking pictures.
-Try out different ways of framing the shot, positioning the sitter, adjusting the way your model is lit and the range of emotions or gestures they can convey.
-Try both black and white, and colour.
-Instruct your model how to pose.

----

-### Brief 2.
-Vertical landscapes - Most landscapes are shot horizontally, what happens when you shot vertically?

-This is an example of constrait-based photography.
-This is where you change the way you normally shoot by imposing a rule on how you can take your picture.
-In this case, you have to work creatively with the new aspect ratio that vertical framing brings.
-By constraining some of your choices, you must think more critically about how you normally go about taking photos.
-If you want a additional challenge, you could try always shooting in backlit scenes (although this may not work summer at noon).

----

-### Brief 3.
-Abstract art - Can you find and capture interesting patterns or fields of colour in your environment, perhaps from something that otherwise goes unnoticed?

-Photographs can be visual art pieces that don't necessarily have to tell a story.
-This brief can give you a good opportunity to practice macro (close-up) photography, but you could also use non-macro techniques.
-Some suggestions include experimenting with the framing of the shot, arranging the subject matters and manual focusing (or use the pre-focus function of your camera by holding the shutter down half-way and then reframing before taking the picture).
-Scan your environment for textures (bark, dried ground, etc), fields of contrasting colour (sky/horizon; treelines; painted structures), interesting shapes, both organic and man-made.

----

-## Part1 - understanding your tools
+## Part 1 - understanding your camera

 During the morning session we will:

 * Go over the main kinds of cameras, their parts and some terminology.
-* Answer questions you may have about your own cameras and jargon.
+* Do an exercise where you can ask any questions about your camera's features.
 ---

 ### What is a camera?